-During the IB, students are studying 6 subjects, 3 at higher level (HL) and 3 at standard level (SL).
+During the IB, students are studying 6 subjects, 3 at the higher level (HL) and 3 at the standard level (SL).
 Each school offers different subjects at different study levels (HL/SL).

 The IB programme also includes a compulsory Core programme consisting of Theory of Knowledge (TOK), Extended Essay (EE) and Creativity, Activity, Service (CAS).